ZhianMai/Multi-threading-in-Java/README.md

 We can set these threads as daemon thread, so they won't bother the main thread when main is about to exit.

 Call threadA.setDaemon(true) to mark it as a daemon thread.
 The default is false.

+## 2. Thread Communications

+#### 2.1 (Danger) Stop a thread :link:[link](src/johnston/thread/basic/communications/ThreadStop.java)
+Calling stop() method of a thread can immediately terminate that thread.

+This operation is not safety.
+If the thread being stopped holds a lock, then it would not release it.
+If the thread being stopped is using database, then it would cause data inconsistency.
+So this method is @Deprecated.